-Note: This document contains side effect information about mycophenolate mofetil.
-Some of the dosage forms listed on this page may not apply to the brand name CellCept.
+Note: This page contains information about the side effects of mycophenolate mofetil.
+Some of the dosage forms included on this document may not apply to the brand name CellCept.

-Some side effects of CellCept may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for CellCept may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to mycophenolate mofetil: oral capsule, oral powder for suspension, oral tablet

 Along with its needed effects, mycophenolate mofetil (the active ingredient contained in CellCept) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking mycophenolate mofetil:More common

 - bleeding gums

 - bloating or swelling of the face, arms, hands, lower legs, or feet